 II.
 The Role and Function of the Molloy Institutional Review Board

-Molloy College's Institutional Review Board has been constituted to ensure the safety, rights and welfare of all human subjects enrolled in research authorized by the college.IRB approval must be obtained for the following:
+Molloy College's Institutional Review Board has been constituted to ensure the safety, rights and welfare of all human subjects enrolled in research authorized by the college.

-1. All research conducted by or under the direction of a Molloy College employee, whether the research is funded or non-funded, or
+(a) all research conducted by or under the direction of a Molloy College employee, whether the research is funded or non-funded, or any research conducted by, or

-2. Any research conducted by, or under the direction of a Molloy College employee utilizing Molloy property, personnel, students or facilities, or
+(b) under the direction of a Molloy College employee utilizing Molloy property, personnel, students or facilities, or

-3. Any research that utilizes the institution's non-public information to identify or contact human research subjects or prospective subjects.
+(c) any research that utilizes the institution's non-public information to identify or contact human research subjects or prospective subjects.

 It is the responsibility of the IRB to:

-1. Ensure that the risks of research to a subject are minimized and are outweighed by the potential benefits to participants and or to society by the importance of the knowledge to be gained.
+1. Ensure that the risks of research to a subject are minimized and are outweighed by the potential benefits to participant and or to society by the importance of the knowledge to be gained.

-2. Require that adequate and appropriate informed consent is obtained from subjects
+2. Require that adequate and appropriate informed consent is obtained from subjects.

-3. Monitor compliance by researchers of agreed upon protection of human subjects through periodic review
+3. Monitor compliance by researchers of agreed upon protection of human subjects through periodic review.

-4. Guarantee that all research under its purview conforms to the Department of Health and Human Services Regulations for the protection of human research subjects, to all federal, state and local laws, and to the principles and guidelines of the Belmont Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (April 18, 1979).
+4. Guarantee that all research under its purview conforms to the Department of Health and Human Services Regulations for the protection of human subjects, to all federal, state and local laws, and to the principles and guidelines of the Belmont Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (April 18, 1979).